 Growing your workforce

-For anyone struggling to recruit workers, Michelle emphasizes that building partnerships is critical.
+For anyone struggling to recruit workers, Michelle emphasizes that building partnerships is critical to hiring diverse candidates.
 “We need to feel like we’re all in it together” she says.

 Find more ideas for building an engaged and productive workforce with our guides.